 18.1 The Contractor shall take all appropriate measures to prevent sexual exploitation or abuse of anyone by it or by any of its employees or any other persons who may be engaged by the Contractor to perform any services under the Contract.
 For these purposes, sexual activity with any person less than eighteen years of age, regardless of any laws relating to consent, shall constitute the sexual exploitation and abuse of such person.
 In addition, the Contractor shall refrain from, and shall take all appropriate measures to prohibit its employees or other persons engaged by it from, exchanging any money, goods, services, offers of employment or other things of value, for sexual favors or activities, or from engaging in any sexual activities that are exploitive or degrading to any person.
 The Contractor acknowledges and agrees that the provisions hereof constitute an essential term of the Contract and that any breach of this representation and warranty shall entitle the Government of to terminate the Contract immediately upon notice to the Contractor, without any liability for termination charges or any other liability of any kind.

-18.2 The Government of shall not apply the foregoing standard relating to age in any case in which the Contractor's personnel or any other person who may be engaged by the Contractor to perform any services under the Contract is married to the person less than the age of eighteen years with whom sexual activity has occurred and in which such marriage is recognized as valid under the laws of the country of citizenship of such Contractor's personnel or such other person who may be engaged by the Contractor to perform any services under the Contract.

-19.0 OFFICIALS NOT TO BENEFIT:

-The Contractor warrants that no official of the Government of , UNDP or the United Nations has received or will be offered by the Contractor any direct or indirect benefit arising from this Contract or the award thereof.
+18.2 The Government of shall not apply the foregoing standard relating to age in any case in which the Contractor's personnel or any other person who may be engaged by the Contractor to perform any services under the Contract is married to the person less than the age of eighteen years with whom sexual activity has occurred and in which such marriage is recognized as valid under the laws of the country of citizenship of such Contractor's personnel or such other person who may be engaged by the Contractor to perform any services under the Contractor's personnel or such other person who may be engaged by the Contractor to perform any services under the Contractor.
+19.0 OFFICIALS NOT TO BENEFIT: The Contractor warrants that no official of the Government of, UNDP or the United Nations has received or will be offered by the Contractor any direct or indirect benefit arising from this Contract or the award thereof.
 The Contractor agrees that breach of this provision is a breach of an essential term of this Contract.

-20. AUTHORITY TO MODIFY:

-No modification or change in this Contract shall be valid and enforceable against the Government of unless provided by an amendment to this Agreement signed by the Contractor and jointly by the Government of .
+20. AUTHORITY TO MODIFY: No modification or change in this Contract shall be valid and enforceable against the Government of unless provided by an amendment to this Agreement signed by the Contractor and jointly by the Government of upon termination of this Contract.